 Once you have reconciled the past year, you can tackle this giant – one bite at a time.

 Chart of Accounts

 Take some time to look through your Chart of Accounts.
 Are all of your accounts listed?
 They should include all of your bank accounts, all your credit cards, and all liabilities, loans, or lines of credit.
 You also want to make sure you have all sources of income delineated as you wish to report.
 In other words, add accounts for each line of business or each type of product that you want to track for revenue and profitability.
-Do the same for Cost of Goods/Services, and again for expenses.
+Do the same for the Cost of Goods/Services, and again for expenses.

 This level of detail enables reporting that gives you a very clear picture of your finances.
 You can see if certain lines of business are making a profit or if a particular marketing channel is paying off.
 It also makes it easier to see if certain things are miscategorized.

 Stay tuned for the next bite.